 What Is gRPC?

-gRPC is a robust open-source RPC (Remote Procedure Call) framework.
+gRPC is a robust open-source RPC (remote procedure call) framework.
 It enables you to build scalable and fast APIs.
-It utilizes HTTP/2, protocol buffers, and other modern technology stacks.
+It uses HTTP/2, protocol buffers, and other modern technology stacks.
 Hence, your API can deliver high performance, scalability, and security.

-gRPC allows the client and server applications to develop connected systems and ensures transparent communications.
+gRPC allows the client and server applications to develop connected systems and ensures transparent communication.
 As a result, big names in the tech industry, including Google, Netflix, and IBM, have adopted gRPC.

 What Is gRPC: Why Use It?